duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 11. Answer the questions in the Pull Request Template (this helps the DDG Staff and Community understand your Pull Request better).
 12. Go back to your Codio.com browser tab.
 13. Open the "Terminal" tab and type `duckpan server`, then press "**Enter**".
-14. Click the DuckPAN Server button, and search for "duckduckhack GitHubUsername"
+14. Click the DuckPAN Server button, and search for "**duckduckhack GitHubUsername**"
 15. Take a screen shot of your awesome Instant Answer result, save it somewhere easily accessible.
 16. Go back to your GitHub.com browser tab.
 17. Drag-and-Drop your screen shot into the textbox.
 The picture will be uploaded and a link will be generated.